larissahmendes/timewalk/README.md

 # Timewalk measurements in the VeloPix ASIC
+This repository holds the project developed during the Reproducibility in Research course at Unicamp.
+The main purpose was to create an Executable Paper by providing all the necessary elements to reproduce this research.
 The study of this effect in VeloPix is reported in this work.

+## Repository Structure

+The files are organized as follow:

+/data - Dataset (original and pre-processed)
+/deliver - The executable paper
+/code - Codes and notebooks used during the experiment /figures - Figures used on the paper
+/results - Outputs of the analysis
+/utils - Best Practices
+/workflow - Communication flow between the components that involves the entire project /environement - Dependencies and environment variables

 Link for paper:
 https://www.overleaf.com/read/kztvzqvvtbxb